PES2UG23CS205/3D_generation/README.md

 -   **Text-to-3D Generation**: Leverages the Shap-E model to create 3D meshes from natural language descriptions.
 -   **Asynchronous Architecture**: The API is built asynchronously to handle long-running model inference (1-3 minutes) without blocking or causing timeouts—a critical design pattern for production-level ML services.
 -   **Standardized Outputs**: The service generates both a `.glb` file, the modern standard for 3D web and game assets, and a rotating `.gif` for immediate visual previewing.
--   **Accessible Demonstration**: The application is packaged to run seamlessly in a Google Colab environment, making it easy to test its capabilities with free GPU access.
+-   **Direct Colab Execution**: The project is packaged as a `.ipynb` file, allowing for one-click setup in Google Colab with free GPU access.

 ---